 Another stunning distinctively-fruited rosoid rose is the strawberry, Fragaria.
 In flower, the numerous separate carpels, spirally arranged in an elongate receptacle is “old news” by now.
 But the “fruit” is like almost no other; it’s an “accessory fruit,” in which the receptacle enlarges and gets all colorful and sweet and everything, and the actual fruits –wee little achenes –are still there, sunken into little pits on the surface of that dome of delicious-ness.

-MOUSEOVER the IMAGE to see CULTIVATED STRAWBERRY FRUIT
+SLIDE the IMAGE to see CULTIVATED STRAWBERRY FRUIT

 The wild strawberry flower is typical rosy rose.

 The only other strawberry-like accessory fruit is produced by an Asian weed, Duchesnia indica, barren (or Indian) strawberry.
 Look for yellow flowers, with large sepal-like bracts alternating with the sepals.